 AEMO forecasts unconstrained maximum and minimum demand.
-That is, demand that is unconstrained by subregional network constraints, generation constraints or outages, wholesale market dynamics and demand side participation.
+That is, demand that is unconstrained by subregional network constraints, generation constraints or outages, wholesale market dynamics and market levers which are modelled separately (demand side participation, battery VPP and coordinated EV charging).